Money Myths: Investment Advice Worth Ignoring

 With rates so low, many people have abandoned the old safe havens of high interest savings accounts, GICs and bonds in favour of high-yielding common stocks, real estate investment trusts and the like.
 The extra cash flow they generate is welcome, but there’s a lot more risk involved than you may realize.

-Look what happened in the energy sector last year.
+Look what happened in the energy sector in recent years.
 After the price of oil fell through the floor, many companies were forced to slash their dividends and saw their share prices collapse.
 Baytex Energy, a Calgary-based oil and gas company with assets in both Canada and the U.S., is an example.
 In mid-2014, the stock was trading at close to $50 and paying a monthly dividend of $0.24 per share ($2.88 annually).
 At that point, the yield was a very enticing 5.7 per cent.

 Then disaster hit.
 The price of oil plummeted, and Baytex saw its revenue drop 50 per cent.
 In a desperate attempt to preserve cash, the company slashed its monthly dividend to $0.10 a share.
 At the time of writing, the stock was trading at around $3, down more than 90 per cent from its 2014 high.